itisopen/.github/CODE_OF_CONDUCT.md

 # Code of Conduct

-This code of conduct governs the [SweetOps Slack Community](https://cloudposse.com/slack) and related [Open Source Projects](https://github.com/cloudposse).
-SweetOps is operated by Cloud Posse, a [DevOps Accelerator](https://devopsaccelerator.com/) based in Houston, TX.
+This code of conduct governs the [ITisOpen Slack Community](https://itisopen.net/slack) and related [Open Source Projects](https://github.com/cloudposse).

 > [!IMPORTANT]
-> **SweetOps is a collaborative DevOps community for engineers of all skill levels.**
+> **ITisOpen is a collaborative DevOps and Platform community for engineers of all skill levels.**
 >
 > We want to make sure our community is as constructive as possible in order to help each other solve cool DevOps problems.
 > Anything that goes against the spirit of this, isn’t cool.
 If you see something suspicious, derogatory, or
-> otherwise inappropriate, etc. please send an email to [abuse@cloudposse.com](mailto:abuse@cloudposse.com) with details.
+> otherwise inappropriate, etc. please send an email to [abuse@itisopen.net](mailto:abuse@itisopen.net) with details.
 >

 ## Introduction